-- ERV: Transfers both sensible (heat content) and latent (moisture content) heat between supply and exhaust airstreams. - HRV: Transfers sensible heat only between supply and exhaust airstreams.
+- ERV: Transfers both sensible (heat content) and latent (moisture content) heat between supply and exhaust airstreams - HRV: Transfers sensible heat only between supply and exhaust airstreams

-Only those ERV/HRVs not required by federal, state, local or municipal codes or standards and that are paired with an eligible heat pump system are eligible for Category 4 Custom Space Heating Applications incentives under this Program.
+Only those ERV/HRVs with efficiencies exceeding federal, state, or municipal codes or standards and that are paired with an eligible heat pump system are eligible for Category 4 Custom Full Load Space Heating Applications incentives under this Program.
 Installation of an ERV/HRV does not impact incentive category for the heat pump portion of the work.
 As an example, if an eligible ERV is installed with an eligible Category 2 heat pump, then the ERV will receive a Category 4 incentive while the heat pump will receive a Category 2 incentive.